robbyki/robbyki/README.md

 ### *What am I up to?*
-* Programming in Go, tweaking my [dotfiles](https://github.com/robbyki/dotfiles) and everything Linux, Kubernetes and Containers.
+* Tweaking my [dotfiles](https://github.com/robbyki/dotfiles) and everything Data, Linux, Kubernetes and Containers.

 ### *:grin: What I am most proud of:*
 * My wife having the bravery to leave a big tech company in order to grow a team at a startup.